signicode/openflights-cached/README.md

 ### Entry type

-Each entry is an object with the following keys:
+Each entry exposed by the module is type of OpenFlightsEntry is an object with the following keys:

 * **airportid**: string - Unique OpenFlights identifier for this airport.
 * **name**: string - Name of airport.
 May or may not contain the City name.